The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 In fact, Things almost seems like the missing link between Apple apps and to-do list tools.
 To compare, Todoist has its own design, and Apple enthusiasts usually don’t appreciate how web-based it looks.

-I was able to add a checklist to each task in Things, which is super useful for grocery shopping, and also a feature that Todoist lacks.
+Unlike in Todoist, I was able to add a checklist to each task in Things, which is super useful for grocery shopping.
 However, there’s no option in Things to split a task into subtasks, and figuring out how to make tasks repeat is not intuitive.

 A great feature, however, is the “Someday” list where you can store all the tasks that you’re not sure when you’ll find the time for, but don’t want them to clutter your to-do list.